Five Pathways for Leadership Development at the Chapter Level

 h.
 Offer to write an article for the Governor’s newsletter or post something on the chapter website articulating the special background, skills, interests, or needs of a diverse group in your area.

 i.
-Engage in a dialog with the Governor about the needs of a specific group of your membership, i.e., Asian Americans, African Americans, women in practice, young physicians, etc., and collaborate on ways in which the chapter might meet some of these needs.
+Engage in a dialog with the Governor about the needs of a specific group of your membership, i.e., Asian Americans, African Americans, women in practice, early career physicians, etc., and collaborate on ways in which the chapter might meet some of these needs.

 j.
 If you belong to a diverse group, talk to your Governor about identifying a mentor to help you understand or engage in the local chapter or medical community.